 The SHIELD Act amendment of the GBL 899-aa notification requirements went into effect on October 23, 2019.
 This strengthened the data breach reporting requirements, closed loopholes, and provided important definitions of “personal information”, “private information”, and “ breach of the security of the system”.
 A breached organization must report to multiple New York state agencies (state attorney general, state department of state, and state police).
 Reporting requirements of other states might apply also.

 If your organization does not have a cybersecurity policy or program, or is not familiar with any of these safeguards, it is time to get started with improving your cybersecurity.
 The new law is but one of many reasons to do this.
 The term “reasonable” may seem vague but it is a well used term in the legal system, recognizing that many factors go into good decision making.

 The law (at first) seems to provide special treatment to small businesses, with a special definition and sub-section devoted to them, and with criteria to consider when evaluating what is “reasonable”.
-Perhaps this shows some legislative intent to minimize the burden on these smaller organizations, and recognizes that small businesses cannot do the same things large ones do regarding information technology and security.
-But in practice, every business, whether small, medium, or large, needs to evaluate many factors, assess risk, and determine what is reasonable for them.
-Factors will always include business size, but also include threats, potential harms, data possessed, information technology systems, business size, and more.
+I suggest that this shows some legislative intent to minimize the burden on these smaller organizations, and recognizes that small businesses cannot do the same things large ones do regarding information technology and security.
+But in practice, every business, whether small, medium, or large, needs to evaluate many factors, assess risk, and try determine what is reasonable for them.
+Factors will always include business size, but also include threats, potential harms, data possessed, information technology systems, and more.

 Organizations that are already regulated and subject to cybersecurity requirements (such as the financial sector and health sector) are deemed to be in compliance with the SHIELD Act if they are fully compliant with that regulation.
 The statute calls such an organization a “compliant regulated entity”.
 Since the SHIELD Act’s cybersecurity requirements are relatively basic, such organizations may choose to affirmatively demonstrate compliance with it separately.